Make a Wide Range of Functional Parts

 Aptiv Qualifies Stringent Seaworthy Parts

 The marine environment is demanding; Aptiv’s fiber optic connection systems must shield delicate electronics from salt water, fungal life, impacts from ship movements, and dust.
-Each cable is outfitted with a dust cap produced with Carbon DLS™ technology in FPU 50 to keep fiber-to-fiber connections functioning perfectly under extreme conditions.
+Each cable is outfitted with a dust cap produced with the Carbon DLS™ process in FPU 50 to keep fiber-to-fiber connections functioning perfectly under extreme conditions.

 “Given our experience with the materials available, part quality, and production speed, Carbon was the only option we thought would be viable for a production application.”